 Diagnosis may be reached by seeing the characteristic brown earwax and mites in the external ear canal using an otoscope.
 Where necessary, samples of wax and debris can be collected from the affected ear canal using a cotton swab or similar.
 The ear canal may be inflamed and examination and sample collection may be painful.
 The cotton swab should be rolled onto a microscope slide and examined directly under low magnification.
 Alternatively, a drop of water, alcohol or liquid paraffin can be added to help to break up the debris.
 A coverslip can then be applied and the slide examined microscopically.
-In cases of purulent ear infections, mites can often not be detected.

-Ear mites may be treated with local administration of ear drops with acaricidal activity and/or with a systemic spot-on/oral product licensed for this indication.
+Ear mites may be treated with local administration of eardrops with acaricidal activity or with a systemic spot-on product containing selamectin or moxidectin.